-The network solves the transaction, equation or algorithm and confirms the legitimisation of the transaction.
+- The network solves the transaction, equation, or algorithm and confirms the validity of the transaction.

 While Blockchain is better known for its association with Bitcoin and the banking system, this technology’s applications go beyond any single meaning of payments and data management.
 Blockchain is currently disrupting the banking industry, but also the logistics, healthcare, technology and housing sectors.

 Blockchain and the distributed ledger technology, also known as DLT, represent a new paradigm for information management.
 Both startups and consolidated companies are testing blockchain innovations for their products and services.

 In fact, according to the World Economic Forum in a report about blockchain implementations published in 2020, blockchain technology is called to restore trust between critical players in any industry.

 Significant inefficiencies in sectors like pharmaceutical products, medical supplies, and food services are powered by the lack of transparency and the absence of trust between the chain players.
 However, DLT creates a “shared truth” among supply chain stakeholders.